mooxphp/moox/packages/builder/DEVLOG.md

 What do you want to ~~build~~ ship today?

 From idea to a working App in Minutes.
 No coding.

+Start from scratch, use a Preset or an existing migration.

 Moox Builder is a Laravel Package and Filament UI to build